sthiyanesh/e-guru/README.md

 # E-Guru
-E-Guru is a Online course Teaching and learning Platform where a student can learn courses and a guru can create and create courses with videos from youtube.
+E-Guru is a online Platform for Learing and Teaching where a student can learn courses and a guru can create courses with videos from youtube.

 This is built using the Springboot Framework in Java Servlets

-I am currently working on creating Guru Side Pages..
+Currently Student side pages are reached the Finishing Stage and Now I am working on creating guru side pages

 The Source codes are present in the Master Branch of this Repository